Climate Action Plan - Measure T-4.1

 Where are we going?

 This measure provides the County with an adaptive management tool to reduce greenhouse gas emissions and meet the established 2030 target.
-The County will develop the local direct investment program by 2020 and conduct a feasibility study on potential direct investment projects (e.g. reforestation, grassland conservation, advanced refrigerant management) and register the projects with a qualified and recognized greenhouse gas (GHG) registry such as the California Air Pollution Control Officers Association (CAPCOA) Greenhouse Gas Reduction Exchange (GHG Rx), Climate Action Reserve, Verra (formally Verified Carbon Standard), and/or American Carbon Standard.
+The County will develop the local direct investment program and conduct a feasibility study on potential direct investment projects (e.g. reforestation, grassland conservation, advanced refrigerant management) and register the projects with a qualified and recognized greenhouse gas (GHG) registry such as the California Air Pollution Control Officers Association (CAPCOA) Greenhouse Gas Reduction Exchange (GHG Rx), Climate Action Reserve, Verra (formally Verified Carbon Standard), and/or American Carbon Standard.
 The County will monitor GHG emissions reductions toward the 2030 target and will reevaluate reductions needed with each climate action plan update.

 How is this measured?